hafizimmuno/TLR4-Computational-Drug-Discovery/README.md

 **Electrostatic anchoring:** ARG90 (key positive charge), GLU92

-PHE76, PHE126, and ARG90 are established critical residues for MD-2 ligand binding in published crystal structures — validating the biological relevance of the predicted binding mode.
+PHE76, PHE126, and ARG90 are established critical residues for MD-2 ligand binding in published crystal structures and validate the biological relevance of the predicted binding mode.

 ---